FedCampus/srs_talk_aug4/README.md

 ## TODO

 - [ ] One problem to solve, as theme.
-    - How do we learn from the data generated on DKU campus, but without collecting them?
 - [ ] FL application.
-- [ ] FA.
+    - Gboard in 2017.
 - [ ] Stress giving to the community.

 ## The FedCampus platform

+### Motivation for FedCampus

+How do we learn from data generated on DKU campus, without collecting them?

 ### Introducing FedCampus (Steven, 30s)

-- Privacy-preserving data collection platform for smart campus.
+- Privacy-preserving data collection platform for smart campus to benefit community.
     - Data analytics.
 - Edge devices: smartphones, smartwatches, IoTs.
 - Systems development to provide research potentials.
     - Some of them we introduce next.
     - Collaboration wanted.

+#### Steps to build up FedCampus

+1. FL platform.
+1. ML & FL algorithms.
+1. User-facing app.

 ### Introducing Federated Learning (FL)